Quantum Elastic Network Models and their Application to Graphene: QENMs: Application to Graphene

-\textit{Measurement}\textemdash Measurement is relatively simple in this case.
-We can find the MSD on the $z$ plane of the entire lattice, with error given by Eq. \ref{eq:msd_err}.
+Finally, we proceed to the measurement part.
+Measurement is relatively simple in this case.
+We can find the MSD on the $z$ plane of the entire lattice, with the error given by Eq. \eqref{eq:msd_err}.
 Averaging this over an appropriate time range ($\approx 1ns$) gives $\left\langle M\right\rangle$.

-\textit{Limitations}\textemdash One possible limitation lies in thermalisation.
+There are certain limitations to this application, which are discussed below.
+One possible limitation lies in the thermalisation.
 Typical simulations of this sort employ a thermostat (for example, Nosé–Hoover \cite{Hoover1985Canonical}), which is currently beyond our current framework.
+Next, in order to have even more accurate simulations, and to observe the temperature dependence of the ripples correctly, we need terms that penalize this deviation from planarity.
+This is possible if we consider additional anharmonic terms in the potential, such as a dihedral potential (see discussion on future research directions in Sec. \ref{sec:discussion}).

-Although this experiment is efficient in both time and space, it is an example of short-time dynamics, which has recently been dequantized.
-This means that an exponential quantum speedup in this case is unlikely, however high order polynomial time advantage is expected - see next section.
+Finally, although this experiment is efficient in both time and space, it is an example of short-time dynamics, which has recently been dequantized.
+This means that an exponential quantum speedup in this case is unlikely; however high-order polynomial time advantage is expected - see our discussion in the next section.